 100%

-The game's stability is marred by frequent bugs and glitches, which detract from the overall experience.
-Players report issues with scene transitions and animations, as well as significant problems in co-op mode that can lead to game freezes, necessitating restarts.
-While the graphics are acceptable, the technical issues significantly hinder enjoyment.
+The game's stability is notably poor, with frequent bugs and glitches that detract from the overall experience.
+Players report issues such as broken co-op functionality and awkward scene transitions, leading to frustrating gameplay interruptions.
+While the graphics are deemed acceptable, the technical problems significantly hinder enjoyment.

-“It's very buggy and glitchy; the scene cuts are pretty weird, and the animations sometimes slip into the uncanny valley.”
+“It's very buggy and glitchy, the scene cuts are pretty weird and the animations are sometimes slipping into the uncanny valley.”

-“Co-op is broken; sometimes when you have a time limit to press a button, if one person doesn’t press anything or if they do, the game just freezes and you must restart the scene.
+“Co-op is broken; sometimes when you have a time limit to press 'A', if one person doesn’t press anything or if they do, the game just freezes and you must restart the scene.
 Very annoying.”

 emotional